Sam Kuffour Jr.

 Samuel Osei Junior Kuffour (born 4 July 2003) is a professional footballer who plays for as a defender for club Colchester United.

 Kuffour is a product of a number of academies and played his first senior football in non-League football.
 He transferred to Colchester United in 2025.
+On 16 May 2026 the club announced it had extended the player's contract.

 Personal life

-Kuffour was born in Germany, the son of Ghanian former international footballer Samuel Kuffour.
+Kuffour was born in Germany, the son of Ghanaian former international footballer Samuel Kuffour.